3D Question Answering: Abstract

 \section{Abstract}

-Visual Question Answering (VQA) has witnessed tremendous progress in recent years.
-However, most efforts only focus on the 2D image question answering tasks.
-In this paper, we present the first attempt at extending VQA to the 3D domain, which can facilitate artificial intelligence's perception of 3D real-world scenarios.
-Different from image based VQA, 3D Question Answering (3DQA) takes the color point cloud as input and requires both appearance and 3D geometry comprehension ability to answer the 3D-related questions.
-To this end, we propose a novel transformer-based 3DQA framework \textbf{``3DQA-TR"}, which consists of two encoders for exploiting the appearance and geometry information, respectively.
-The multi-modal information of appearance, geometry, and the linguistic question can finally attend to each other via a 3D-Linguistic Bert to predict the target answers.
-To verify the effectiveness of our proposed 3DQA framework, we further develop the first 3DQA dataset \textbf{``ScanQA"}, which builds on the ScanNet dataset and contains $\sim$6K questions, $\sim$30K answers for $806$ scenes.
-Extensive experiments on this dataset demonstrate the obvious superiority of our proposed 3DQA framework over existing VQA frameworks, and the effectiveness of our major designs.
-Our code and dataset will be made publicly available to facilitate the research in this direction.
+Visual \trysq{q}uestion \trysq{a}nswering (VQA) has \trysq{experienced} tremendous progress in recent years.
+However, most efforts \trysq{have} only focus\trysq{ed} on 2D image question\trysq{-}answering tasks. \frysq{In this paper, we extend VQA to its 3D counterpart, 3D \trysq{q}uestion \trysq{a}nswering (3DQA), which can facilitate \trysq{a} \srysq{machine}'s perception of 3D real-world scenarios.} \trysq{Unlike 2D} image VQA, 3DQA takes the color point cloud as input and requires both appearance and 3D \trysq{geometrical} comprehension to answer the 3D-related questions.
+To this end, we propose a novel transformer-based 3DQA framework \textbf{``3DQA-TR"}, which consists of two encoders \trysq{to} exploit the appearance and geometry information, respectively. \trysq{Finally, t}he multi-modal information \trysq{about the} appearance, geometry, and linguistic question can attend to each other via a 3D-\trysq{l}inguistic Bert to predict the target answers.
+To verify the effectiveness of our proposed 3DQA framework, we further develop the first 3DQA dataset \textbf{``ScanQA"}, which builds on the ScanNet dataset and contains over 10K question-answer pairs for $806$ scenes.
+To the best of our knowledge, ScanQA is the first large-scale dataset with natural-language questions and free-form answers in 3D environments that is \textbf{fully human-annotated}.
+We also use several visualizations and experiments to investigate the astonishing diversity of \trysq{the} collected questions and the significant differences \srysq{between} this task from 2D VQA and 3D captioning.
+Extensive experiments on this dataset demonstrate the obvious superiority of our proposed 3DQA framework over state-of-the-art VQA frameworks and the effectiveness of our major designs.
+Our code and dataset will be made publicly available to facilitate research in this direction.
+The code and data are available at \url{http://shuquanye.com/3DQA_website/}.